WSU-kduncan/cs2900-eording/project2.md

 container.

 Such as: /hello and 11 minutes ago.
 It also says "Status" in the display.

+## Stopping a Container

+1. Pausing:

+In docker: sudo docker pause [container name]

+In podman: sudo podman pause [container name]

+2. Restart/Resumed

+In docker: sudo docker start [container name]

+In podman: sudo podman restart [container name]

+3. Stop/Kill

+In docker: sudo docker kill [container name]

+In podman: sudo podman kill [container name]